brandonDeen/RockPaperScissorsSpockLaserLizard/README.md

 # RockPaperScissorsSpockLaserLizard
-play the fun and exciting game of rock, paper, scissors, spock, laser, lizard
+play the fun and exciting game of rock, paper, scissors, spock, lizard